johno/pixyll/_posts/2022-01-20-sole_proprietorship_examples.md

 layout: post
 title: 17 Sole Proprietorship Examples You Can Start Today
 date: 2022-01-20
-summary: This complete list of Sole Proprietorship Examples will give you a practical understanding of why the simplest business entity is also one of the most popular
+summary: This complete list of Sole Proprietorship Examples will give you a practical understanding of why the simplest business entity is also one of the most popular.
 permalink: /sole-proprietorship-examples/
 ---